Oz-Hershco/Miflagti/README.md

-# Miflagti
+# miflagti-app
-A concept website that shares information about the relevant election parties to help you better understand who should you vote for based on the things that matter most to you.
+An app that shows general information about the elections and the parties involved.